Berger Picard/Picardy Sheepdog

 He hath a share of man’s intelligence, but no share of man’s falsehood. – Sir Walter Scott

 It is believed that a dog with the same characteristics as the Picardy Sheepdog was introduced by the Celts during the great invasions around 400 B.C.
-Various sources agree that these dogs are the origin of many current herding breeds.
+Various sources agree that this breed is the origin of many current herding breeds.

 The Picard has a hardy but elegant shape, is robust, strong and well built, and possesses an intelligent, alert and lively look.
 His ears are naturally erect, high-set and quite wide at the base.
 He has thick eyebrows over dark and expressive eyes.
 His tail reaches to the hock and is carried low with a slight J-curve at the tip.

-His intelligent and sensitive personality make him a wonderful family dog.
+His intelligent and sensitive personality makes him a wonderful family dog.
 He is very gentle with children if properly socialized.
-Although they are reserved towards strangers, they are affectionate with their owners and get along happily with other animals.
-They do require a lot of attention from their owners and are loyal and devoted companions.

 A sturdy looking dog, the Berger Picard is a multi-talented animal, energetic and hard working.
 He is a protective watchdog and a good guard dog but not an excessive barker.